MRD2001/HomeWork1/README.md

 ### What Domain of FinTech?
 ![image](chimeproducts.jpeg)

-> Chime, operates in the FinTech Domain of Online Banking (Or Digital Banking), with products and services that include : Magnetically encoded debit cards;
+> Chime, operates in the FinTech Domain of Online Banking (Or Digital Banking), with products and services that include : **Magnetically encoded debit cards**;
-Downloadable computer application software for mobile phones, tablets, handheld computers and mobile devices, namely, software for accessing, viewing and managing checking accounts, credit card accounts and savings accounts, paying bills and transferring money;
+**Downloadable computer application software** for mobile phones, tablets, handheld computers and mobile devices, namely, software for accessing, viewing and managing checking accounts, credit card accounts and savings accounts, paying bills and transferring money;
-Downloadable software in the nature of a mobile application to allow users to search, identify, and redeem loyalty reward offers; E-commerce software to allow users to perform electronic banking services via a global computer network;
+**Downloadable software in the nature of a mobile application** to allow users to search, identify, and redeem loyalty reward offers; **E-commerce software** to allow users to perform electronic banking services via a global computer network;
-Applications for mobile phones for accessing banking services and information ATM banking services; Banking services; Bill payment services; Checking account services; Credit and loan services; Financial services, namely, electronic remote check deposit services; Money transfer; online banking services; Savings account services; Debit account services featuring a computer readable card.
+**Applications for mobile phones** for accessing banking services and information ATM banking services; Banking services; Bill payment services; Checking account services; Credit and loan services; Financial services, namely, electronic remote check deposit services; Money transfer;
+**online banking services**; Savings account services; Debit account services featuring a computer readable card.
 Electronic banking via a global computer network;
-online banking services accessible by means of downloadable mobile applications Design, development, installation and maintenance of computer software Research and development services in the field of technology and intellectual property rights relating to financial services, mobile banking through bank partners, and related products
+online banking services accessible by means of downloadable mobile applications Design, development, installation and maintenance of computer software Research and development services in the field of technology and intellectual property rights relating to financial services, mobile banking through bank partners, and related products.

 ### Trends of OnLine Banking